 - Want to hear first from a customer who’s already using SAI?
 Listen to Kronos’ own experience deploying and using SAI at Splunk .conf19.

 - Ready for guided steps to get started?
 It’s easy!
 Following posts in this series will walk you through the steps to get started monitoring common platforms.
+Check out our next blog post, SAI Something Linux: Monitoring Linux with Splunk App for Infrastructure.

 - Feeling impatient?
 Start right now and download the app from Splunkbase and launch into SAI documentation or read the product brief.